karmab/kcli/README.md

   - `kcli clone -b vm1 vm2`
 - Connect by ssh to the VM (retrieving IP and adjusting user based on the template)
   - `kcli ssh vm1`
-- Switch active client to bumblefoot
-  - `kcli host --switch bumblefoot`
 - Add a new network
   - `kcli network -c 192.168.7.0/24 --dhcp mynet`
 - Add a new nic from network default
-- - `kcli nic -n default myvm`
+ - `kcli nic -n default myvm`
 - Delete nic eth2 from VM
-- - `kcli nic -di eth2 myvm`
+ - `kcli nic -di eth2 myvm`

+## Multiple hypervisors

+If you have multiple hypervisors, you can generally use the flag *-C $CLIENT* to temporarily point to a specific one.

+You can also use the following to list all you vms :

+`kcli list -C all`

 ## Templates